|

 Notes: Previously in a presentation mat with the publisher promotional label and photographs of Conan Doyle and Joseph Bell to either side.
 In 1992 the JCM found the mat was acidic, removed it, and treated the leaf for conservation.
 (Last updated: 2/1/06)

 H10.
 Very good, Barrymore.
-You can go (Chapter 10: Doubleday pp. 729-730)
+You can go

 Starts: "Very good, Barrymore.
 You can go."
+When the

-Ends: for even the firm uplands are
+Ends: into the Great Mire now, for even the firm uplands are

 Location: Private collection of Glen Miranker, BSI